 To finalize the costume he carried an empty Italian Bread paper bag from Italian Bread purchased at the local supermarket prior to making the homemade costume.

 1 Child, 1 red sweatpants, 1 red sweater, 1 red hat, 1 bowl, 1 new mop head, 1 bag large brown pompoms, 1 Italian bread bag (optional for treats), 4 pieces of Velcro both sides needed, some tread to match.

 For this homemade costume I took the bowl, put 4 pieces sticky Velcro, and placed it around.
-Took a few strains off the mop head (enough to spread around the clothes to look good), and then I sewed the Velcro pieces on the mop head and places in the bowl.
+I Took a few strains off the mop head (enough to spread around the clothes to look good).
+Then, I sewed the Velcro pieces on the mop head and places in the bowl.